-Guzelyurt (signifying "delightful land" in Turkish) or Gelveri in Greek is a standout amongst the most intriguing towns with regards to Cappadocia.
-By the start of twentieth century, the town had a made populace with numerous Christian Orthodox families.
-The houses were effectively utilized until 1924 when populace trade had occurred among Greeks and Turks.
-All the Christian residents from this town and all over Turkey needed to leave their nation to Greece just as all the Turkish Muslim natives in Greece needed to move out from Greece to Turkey in view of a similar populace obligatory.
-As per the authorities, about 1.2 million Christians left Turkey while about 600.000 individuals originated from Greece.
+Guzelyurt (meaning "beautiful land" in Turkish) or Gelveri in Greek is one of the most interesting villages in Cappadocia even though it is not visited too much by the people.
+By the end of 19th century, the town had a composed population with many Christian Orthodox families.
+The houses were actively used until 1924 when population exchange had happened between Greeks and Turks.
+All the Christian citizens from this town and all over Turkey had to leave their country to Greece as well as all the Turkish Muslim citizens in Greece had to move out from Greece to Turkey because of the same population compulsory.
+According to the officials, about 1.2 million Christians left Turkey while about 600.000 people came from Greece.

-Guzelyurt has numerous places of worship, however the most imperative one is the Church of Saint Gregorius Ologos Nazianzus.
-The congregation is going back to 385, which is turned out to be the most punctual church at any point known in Cappadocia locale.
-St. Gregory or Gregorius was one of the three Fathers of Cappadocia who served to enhance Christianity a great deal in Ihlara Valley and Guzelyurt zone.
-The congregation has been reestablished a few times lastly changed over into a mosque after 1924.
-It is conceivable to visit this congregation and perceive how huge theChristian populace was once in the town.
+Guzelyurt has numerous church, however the most amazing one is the Church of Saint Gregorius Ologos Nazianzus.
+The church dates back to 385, the earliest church ever known in Cappadocia region..
+St. Gregory or Gregorius was one of the three Fathers of Cappadocia who served to spread Christianity in Ihlara Valley and Guzelyurt area.
+The church has been restored a few times and lastly converted into a mosque after 1924.